Upgrade Palo Alto Firewall HA Pair (Active/Passive)

 Generate Tech Support File

-On each firewall we to generate a tech support file.
+On each firewall, we need to generate a tech support file.

 • Click on Device